-Climate Leadership Council (2022) Imports • Rank Origin Country Embodied Emissions in Imports; (MtCO 2) Mohammed Chahim , a member of the Progressive Alliance of Socialists and Democrats in the European Parliament, said "CBAM will be a crucial pillar of European climate 1 China 201 policies.
-It is one of the only 2 Russia 154 mechanisms we have to incentivize 3 Other Asia and Pacific 125 our trading partners to decarbonize their manufacturing industry.
-On top 4 Middle East 110 of this, it is an alternative to our 5 United States 63 current carbon leakage measures, 6 United Kingdom 46 which will allow us to apply the polluter pays principle to our own 7 Other Europe 45 industry.
-A win-win situation."
-8 India 39 Not everyone will consider it a win.
-9 South Africa 30 American exporters may have to face new tariffs to enter the EU market, 10 Africa (Excl.
-South Africa) 30 unless the Biden administration negotiates exceptions based on the stringency of U.S. climate policies.
-Russian, Chinese and Turkish exporters, with their higher average emissions rates and much higher share of EU imports (see chart), will face the greatest disadvantage.
+Mohammed Chahim, a member of the Progressive Alliance of Socialists and Democrats in the European Parliament, said "CBAM will be a crucial pillar of European climate policies.
+It is one of the only mechanisms we have to incentivize our trading partners to decarbonize their manufacturing industry.
+On top of this, it is an alternative to our current carbon leakage measures, which will allow us to apply the polluter pays principle to our own industry.
+A winwin situation."

+Not everyone will consider it a win.
+American exporters may have to face new tariffs to enter the EU market, unless the Biden administration negotiates exceptions based on the stringency of U.S. climate policies.
+Russian, Chinese and Turkish exporters, with their higher average emissions rates and much higher share of EU imports (see charts), will face the greatest disadvantage.

-The leverage exercised by the EU by virtue of its huge market could encourage the United States to reconsider carbon pricing and China to put more force behind its nascent emissions trading system.
+The leverage exercised by the EU by virtue of its huge market could encourage the United

+States to reconsider carbon pricing and China to put more force behind its nascent emissions trading system.